-Service charges are your share of the cost of work and services to your block/building that you have to pay under the terms of your lease.
-You pay an annual service charge for services such as day-to-day repairs, plus your building insurance premium and ground rent.
-Invoices for major works are sent separately, after the work is completed.
+Service charges are your share of the cost of work and services provided by Islington Council to your block and/or your estate that you have to pay under the terms of your lease.
+You pay an annual service charge for services such as caretaking and day-to-day repairs, plus your building insurance premium and ground rent.
+We send invoices for major works separately, after the work is completed.
 These are repair, replacement and improvement works (such as replacing lifts or windows) where the charge to any leaseholder is £250 or more.
 We will write to you separately about any proposed works.